v13abh/ansible-playbook-gitlab/README.md

 	"ansible-playbook gitlab.yml (Add -vvv for verbose installation.)"

-5. Point your browser to the URL configured in my-vars.yml.
-You will be prompted to change the password for the Root account.
+5. Point your browser to the HTTPS URL configured in my-vars.yml.
+(This would be the gitlab_dn_prefix.gitlab_dn_suffix) You will be prompted to change the password for the Root account.